dataprofessor/streamlit-for-llm/content/Lesson-1.md

 With a well crafted prompt, one could brainstorm and generate hundreds of possible ideas; then subsequently turn those idea seeds into an article outline and even a longer form draft.
 Aside from the content itself, LLM models can also be used to generate complementary contents such as social promotion posts (_e.g._ Twitter posts or threads) and TL;DR summaries, from amongst the plethora of content possibilities.

+## 4. Building Generative AI apps

+The motivation for building generative AI apps can stem from various compelling factors, whether it be to solve work-related real-world problems or to build up an impressive portfolio of projects.